Azure/terraform-azurerm-avm-res-web-site/README.md

 ### <a name="input_os_type"></a> [os\_type](#input\_os\_type)

-Description: The operating system that should be the same type of the App Service Plan to deploy the Function App in.
+Description: The operating system that should be the same type of the App Service Plan to deploy the Function/Web App in.

 Type: `string`